Who are the Philadelphia Sisters?

 Our Sistory in Philadelphia

 The Philadelphia Sisters came in to being on June 26th, 2018 with our first meeting at the Saxby's coffeehouse in University City, which was followed by our first public manifestation at the Families Belong Together Rally at Logan Square later that month.
-In October of 2019 we were accepted as a Mission of the Sisters of Perpetual Indulgence by the United Nuns Privy Council (the national body of nuns in charge of supervising the creation of new SPI chapters), with a circle of 7 founding members - Sister Anita Revolution Now, Sister Bertha Democracy, Sister Clearance Nightengown, Brother Gary Cruter/Sister Allison Chains, Sister EbonyAnn Rainbow Palooza, Sister Electra Shock, and Sxster Puncha Fascist.
-We incorporated as a non-profit incorporation in March of 2019, and received our 501c3 status in June of that year.
+In October of 2018 we were accepted as a Mission of the Sisters of Perpetual Indulgence by the United Nuns Privy Council (the national body of nuns in charge of supervising the creation of new SPI chapters), with a circle of 7 founding members - Sister Anita Revolution Now, Sister Bertha Democracy, Sister Clearance Nightengown, Brother Gary Cruter/Sister Allison Chains, Sister EbonyAnn Rainbow Palooza, Sister Electra Shock, and Sxster Puncha Fascist.
+We incorporated as a non-profit corporation in March of 2019, and received our 501c3 status in June of that year.

 In November of 2018 we identified the 5 core values that shape our Mission and Vision: